l7mp/stunner/examples/prometheus/README.md

 ![Grafana Panel Configuration](grafana-add-panel-config_0.png)

-Finally, check the new panel showing the `stunner_allocations_active` metric:
+Finally, take a look at the Grafana dashboard with the new panel showing `stunner_allocations_active`:

 ![Grafana Dashboard with the New Panel](grafana-add-panel-dashboard_1.png)